 Let’s dive in!

-I created a campaign that began the Monday prior to my session, giving me a little more than three days of promotion (I spoke on Thursday morning).
+I created a The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. that began the Monday prior to my session, giving me a little more than three days of promotion (I spoke on Thursday morning).
 I focused my targeting on people in the area (more on that in a minute), and since the event didn’t technically start until Wednesday, I couldn’t really start the campaign any sooner.

 Here’s the ad that I created (go ahead and click it to play)…